codelibs/fess-docs/en/14.8/admin/accesstoken-guide.rst

 Creating a Configuration
 ------------------------

-To open the Access Token settings page, click the "New" button.
+To open the Access Token settings page, click the "Create New" button.

 |image1|